 Harvard University Acceptance Rate

-However, it’s crucial to remember that Harvard University’s acceptance rate varies according to the program or school/department you are applying to.
-For instance, the most competitive department at Harvard University is its medical school, which has an acceptance rate of 3.4%.
-At the same time, Harvard Law School has an acceptance rate of 13.9%.
+However, it is crucial to remember that Harvard University’s acceptance rate varies according to the program or school you are applying to.
+For example, Harvard Medical School reports 7,166 MD applications and 217 admitted students, or about 3%, for its 2025 entering class.
+At the same time, Harvard Law School reports a 9.2% admit rate for its J.D.
+Class of 2028.

-According to the statistics, Harvard University admission is exceedingly competitive, and students must have outstanding attributes such as a solid academic record.
+According to the statistics, Harvard College admission is highly competitive, and students must show outstanding attributes, such as a strong academic record.

 Preparing for Harvard University